Korppi/owlbot/README.md

 - light/dark mode

 ## Super secret stuff! (not really...)
-If word definition has image, try touching it!
-It opens it in the browser.
+If word definition has an image, try touching it!
+It opens the image in the browser.